 Need to sell amid the madness?
 5 ways to adjust your sales plan during Covid 19

-Covid 19 is grounding planes, closing down restaurants and causing panic buying across the globe, but amid all of this, the world has to go on… we have investments we might need to cash in, homes we may need to sell.
+The Coronavirus pandemic has grounded planes, closed down restaurants, and caused panic buying across the globe, but amid all of this, the world has to go on… we have investments we might need to cash in, homes we may need to sell.

 1. Drop print advertising

-If ever print advertising has become more irrelevant, it’s now.
+If ever print advertising has become less relevant, it’s now.
 Real estate agents are noticing a reluctance from buyers to accept flyers because they fear they’re a contamination risk.
 People would prefer not to physically touch something if they don’t have to.

 With 90% of buyers already searching for property online, you can very effectively reach them on the internet without risking their health.